Project Details

 Pre-event planning

-- Coordinating large, rotating teams with no centralized system
+- Coordinate large, rotating teams with no centralized system

 - Applications scattered across multiple platforms